 Ans: If systolic pressure goes up even if the diastolic pressure stays the same the patient is at risk for developing serious cardiovascular conditions.
 What Is Pulse Pressure?

-Q. What is normal blood pressure range?
+Q. What is the normal blood pressure range?

-Ans: For a traditional reading, your vital sign must show a top number (systolic pressure) that’s between 90 and fewer than 120 and a bottom number (diastolic pressure) that’s between 60 and less than 80.
+Ans: For a traditional reading, your vital signs must show a top number (systolic pressure) that’s between 90 and fewer than 120 and a bottom number (diastolic pressure) that’s between 60 and less than 80.

 Q. Can stress cause systolic blood pressure?